Report on Annual Expenditures for Travel, Hospitality and Conferences

 Significant variances compared to the previous year

-Total expenditures for travel, hospitality and conferences decreased by $72,000 from fiscal year 2011-2012 and cumulatively more than 20% since fiscal year 2010-2011.
-This reflects the environment of fiscal restraint within the federal government including the Department's efforts to increase the use of teleconference and video conference in lieu of travel and focus on planning for the implementation of new programs under the Economic Action Plan 2013.
+Total expenditures for travel, hospitality and conferences increased by $380,000 (235%) from fiscal year 2013-14 mostly due to the travel requirements of the Federal Montreal Bridges branch.
+While expenditures have increased, the expenditures are below the annual budget for travel, hospitality and conferences of $614,000 and the Department continues to make efforts to increase the use of teleconference and video conference in lieu of travel.
 Infrastructure Canada is committed to continuing its efforts to ensure the value for money in all of its operations through careful and thoughtful control of expenditures.

 - Date modified: